 Flooded pits are particularly well-suited for FPV because they are:

 This proximity is critical.
-Power generated on-site is consumed on-site, reducing transmission losses and minimizing the need for new infrastructure.
-For many operators, that alone improves project economics.
+Power generated on-site powers on-site operations, cutting transmission losses and avoiding the cost of new infrastructure.
+For many operators, this immediate efficiency boost significantly strengthens project economics.

-Importantly, these water-filled pits do not need to be fully reclaimed or permanently closed before floating solar can be deployed.
-FPV systems can be installed on operational pits, positioned away from active dredging or mining zones.
-This allows operators to begin generating energy and financial returns without waiting for extraction activities to be completed, accelerating project timelines and improving overall site economics.
+Operators do not need to fully reclaim or permanently close water-filled pits before deploying floating solar.
+Teams can install FPV systems on active pits and position them safely away from dredging or mining zones.
+This approach lets operators start producing energy and financial returns right away, shortening project timelines and improving overall site economics without waiting for extraction to end.

 Financial Benefits: From Cost Center to Value Driver

+The financial return is often one of the first questions operators ask, and it is also one of the easiest to answer.
 Financial return is often one of the first questions operators ask, and it is also one of the easiest to answer.
-Financial ROI can easily be determined by AccuSolar through a Project Readiness Evaluations (PRE) or similar feasibility study.
-By providing basic inputs such as annual kilowatt-hour usage and current electricity rates ($/kWh), projected savings, system sizing, and payback timelines can be accurately modeled early in the decision process.
+AccuSolar determines ROI through a Project Readiness Evaluation (PRE) or similar feasibility study.
+By using basic inputs such as annual kilowatt hour usage and current electricity rates ($/kWh), the team models projected savings, system size, and payback timelines early in the decision process.

 The real shift with FPV is not just technical.
 It is strategic.
 It frames “leftover” space as a platform for long-term value creation.
 Once deployed, these floating solar systems support day-to-day operations by powering: